-Motorhome layouts: what you need to know
+Motorhome layouts: What you need to know

 Finding the right type of motorhome is one thing—size, weight and style all matter when it comes to matching one to your camping lifestyle.

-Different motorhome layouts: the bedroom
+Different motorhome layouts: The bedroom

-Motorhome layouts with fixed beds offer more convenience since you can climb straight into bed at the end of the day rather than having to set up your sleeping area and bedding each night.
+Motorhome layouts with fixed beds offer more convenience as you can climb straight into bed at the end of the day rather than having to set up your sleeping area and bedding each night.

 If you opt for a larger motorhome rather than a campervan, you’ll likely want a fixed-bed layout over transformable lounge furniture.
 This section covers each of the most popular options.